allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 Another possibility is to *"seek to a timestamp"* to retrieve messages published after that timestamp, if message retention is enabled.

-Note that, If you seek to a snapshot using a subscription with a filter, the Pub/Sub service only redelivers the messages in the snapshot that match the filter of the subscription making the seek request.

 ## Should I seek to a snapshot or to a timestamp?

 PubSub Seek to a timestamp feature allows you to reset the subscription's cursor to a specified point in time.
-This means that you can rewind the subscription to an earlier point in time and receive messages again, including messages that were already acknowledged or unacknowledged.
+This means that you can rewind the subscription to an earlier point in time and receive messages again, including messages that were already acknowledged or unacknowledged, up to a limit of 31 days.

-When you seek to a timestamp, the subscription will start receiving messages that were published after the specified timestamp, up to a limit of 31 days if message retention was enabled at the topic level.

 On the other hand, when you seek to a snapshot, you reset the cursor of a subscription to a specific snapshot.
-A snapshot is a point-in-time copy of a subscription's backlog, and it includes all the unacknowledged messages in the subscription at the time the snapshot was created.
-When using a snapshot you are not required to enable message retention at a topic level.
-A snapshot in Google Cloud Pub/Sub can only include messages up to a maximum retention period of 7 days.
+A snapshot is a point-in-time copy of a subscription's backlog, and it includes all the unacknowledged messages in the subscription at the time the snapshot was created, up to a maximum retention period of 7 days.

 ### How does "seeking to a snapshot" work?

 Once a subscription snapshot is created, it retains:

-All messages that were unacknowledged in the source subscription at the time of the snapshot's creation.
+- All messages that were unacknowledged in the source subscription at the time of the snapshot's creation.
-Any messages published to the topic thereafter.
+- Any messages published to the topic thereafter.

-One use case is to test subscriber code on known data - creating an isolated subscription for a topic and seeking to a created snapshot to replay the saved messages.

 ### How does "seeking to a timestamp" work?

-In PubSub, after enabling message retention, seeking to a timestamp in a subscription marks every message received by Pub/Sub before that time as acknowledged, and all messages received after that time as unacknowledged - to replay and reprocess previously acknowledged messages in that subscription.
+In PubSub, seeking to a timestamp in a subscription marks every message received by Pub/Sub before that time as acknowledged, and all messages received after that time as unacknowledged - to replay and reprocess previously acknowledged messages in that subscription.

-To seek to a timestamp, you must first configure the subscription to retain acknowledged messages.
-You only need to enable the retain of acknowledged messages if you intend to seek to a timestamp - seeking to a snapshot doesn't require it.

 ### Can snapshots last forever?